 INTERNATIONAL SKINNY DIP DAY

 International Skinny Dip Day on the second Saturday in July celebrates the natural experience of a clothing-free swim.
-The day is the final event during National Nude Recreation Week.
+The day wraps up National Nude Recreation Week.

 While many may turn their noses up at a skinny dip, organizers of the day say it’s a long-time tradition.
 Even famous American patriots such as Benjamin Franklin and John Quincy Adams enjoyed skinny dipping.
-Add to the list literary geniuses Henry David Thoreau and Walt Whitman.
+Add to the list literary geniuses, Henry David Thoreau and Walt Whitman, too.

-Ireland hosted the largest skinny dipping event in 2018.
+In 2018, Ireland hosted the largest skinny dipping event.
 At the benefit, 2505 women swam naked raising funds for an anti-cancer charity.

 - More skin is exposed to sunlight and therefore, more Vitamin D.